wordofwarning/wordofwarning.org/current/2013-domestic/vacuumcleaner/index.md

 *during* [Domestic](/current/2013-domestic/index.html)

 ####In Brief
-The Metropolitan Police call him a "Domestic Extremist".
-The NHS have described him as "highly disturbed", and labelled him with Borderline Personality Disorder.
-"A real and present threat to the safe running of our lawful business" is how E.ON described him at the Royal Courts of Justice.
+The Metropolitan Police call him a Domestic Extremist.
+The NHS have described him as highly disturbed, and labelled him with Borderline Personality Disorder.
+A real and present threat to the safe running of our lawful business is how E.ON described him at the Royal Courts of Justice.

-He prefers the term "Mental".
+He prefers the term *Mental*.

 **Please note: this is a show for maximum 20 people, lasting approximately 50-60 minutes.**